 In order for gene testing to be done, a sample of your tumor will need to be obtained.
 Most of the time, testing requires a sample of tissue obtained during a lung biopsy.
 This may be done through a needle biopsy, during a bronchoscopy, or through an open lung biopsy.
 Sometimes testing is done on a tumor which has been removed completely during lung cancer surgery.

-In June of 2016, a new liquid biopsy test was approved for detecting EGFR mutations.
-Unlike the more invasive tissue biopsies, this testing may be done through a simple blood test.
+A liquid biopsy test is approved for detecting for the EGFR mutation.
+Unlike the more invasive tissue biopsies, this testing may be done through a simple blood test and is appropriate when tissue testing is unavailable either because there’s not adequate sample or the patient cannot undergo a biopsy.
 At the present time, these tests are still considered investigational and are not used alone to guide diagnosis and treatment of lung cancer, but offer much promise.
 It’s hoped that these tests will offer the option of monitoring people with EGFR positive lung cancer in real time in the future.
 At the current time, we only learn that a tumor has become resistant to treatments that target EGFR when it fails to respond (begins to grow or spread) on lung scans.
 Liquid biopsies would grant physicians the opportunity to learn a tumor has become resistant—and hence change to a more effective therapy—sooner than is now possible.

 To better understand molecular profiling and targeted therapies for lung cancer, it’s helpful to define a few basic genetic principles.
 There are several different types of genetic changes which may occur in cancer cells.
 These include: